secwexen/secwexen.github.io/README.md

 ---

-© 2026 secwexen.
+Copyright © 2026 secwexen.
 All Rights Reserved.
 Content licensed under CC BY 4.0 | Code usage is prohibited.